 A theme that runs throughout Runway Gallery is the bringing together of art and fashion.
 Despite fashion being excluded from the realms of Art History for centuries, these two subjects have always overlapped and influenced one another.

 For example the clothing and jewellery worn in historic portraits can be decoded as a complex language system, which communicates the artist’s intentions, the personality of the wearer or the politics of the time.

 Furthermore, artists and fashion designers frequently collaborate, which blurs the boundaries between where one craft ends and another begins.
 Salvador Dali famously designed the Shoe Hat with Elsa Schiaparelli for her 1937 collection.
 He was also responsible for two of the most iconic garments of the 1930s, the Organza Dress with Painted Lobster (1937) and the Tear Dress (1938).

 Despite its relevance it has only been since the 1990s that fashion has received a growing sense of respectability both from within academia and the art world.
 Fashion now occupies the centre ground in popular understanding of modern culture.
 Now, fashion has been positioned within academic literature as an important conduit for the expression of social identity, political ideas, and aesthetic taste, and this model of interpretation has influenced a revaluation of all creative practices, including art.

-Runway Gallery’s overt inclusion and reference to fashion as an art form itself is what separates XIII from their peers.
+Runway Gallery’s overt inclusion and reference to fashion as an art form itself is what separates the Beautalists from their peers.